Setting up and managing funds in the Giving module

 Working within the Funds section of the Giving module, click the Add fund.

-On the Add fund page, enter a fund Name, such as "General Church Fund" or "Building Project" and choose a Colour, which is used to help visually distinguish each fund's donations throughout the Giving module, including reports, and also in the My Giving section within My ChurchSuite.
-Optionally assign a Brand.
-See the related support article for creating custom brands.
-Once you have added additional brands, you'll be able to assign a brand to a fund which will be sported on the public-facing Fund page and any fund-related confirmation emails sent when an online donation is made for the fund.
+On the Add fund pop-up, enter a fund Name, such as "General Church Fund" or "Building Project" and choose a Colour, which is used to help visually distinguish each fund's donations throughout the Giving module, including on reports and also in the My Giving section within My ChurchSuite.
+Optionally assign a Brand - see the related support article for creating custom brands.
+Once you have added additional brands, you'll be able to assign a brand to a fund, which will be sported on the public-facing Fund page and any branded fund-related confirmation emails sent when an online donation is made for the fund.